konstantinosmpouros/Algorithms_and_Data_Structures/Lance Williams (Hierarchical Clustering)/README.md

 # Lance and Williams Hierarchical Clustering

 ## Resolution rationale
-in order to solve the problem, we create a class called Cluster where we will create for each number at the beginning of an object and inside it will contain a list where each number will be entered.
+in order to solve the problem, we create a class called Cluster where we will create for each number one object at the beginning and inside it will contain a list where each number will be entered.
 In the process, as we will merge objects between them, we will merge their lists and sort them.
 First we create some lists that will help us do all the calculations, which are: <br>
 1. all_clusters: A list that will store all objects of type Cluster
 2. distances: A 2D list that will contain all the possible distances of the objects we made.
-3. result: We will do in this list in each merge 2 object that we do the result that we want to print with the correct syntax.<br>
+3. result: We will need this list for every merge of 2 object in order to track the merges we are doing and have a summary at the end.<br>

-The logic goes like this:
+The concept goes as following:
 At the beginning, we create a list that will contain all the Objects that we will make and we initially sort all the objects in it, resulting in the following list:

 [1]<br>